apache/pulsar/site2/docs/deploy-docker.md

 To deploy a Pulsar cluster on Docker, you need to complete the next steps:
 1. pull the pulsar docker image
 2. create the zookeeper, bookie, broker container by the image
-3. modify the broker.conf and bookkeeper.conf
-4. create a network, and make the container connects to it.
+3. create a network, and make the container connects to it.
-5. start the zookeeper, and then init the cluster metadata
+4. start the zookeeper, and then init the cluster metadata
-6. start the broker and bookie
+5. start the broker and bookie

 ## Prepare
 To run Pulsar on Docker, you need to create a container for each Pulsar component: ZooKeeper, BookKeeper and broker.
 You can pull the images of ZooKeeper and BookKeeper separately on Docker Hub, and pull a Pulsar image for the broker.
 You can also pull only one Pulsar image and create three containers with this image.
 This tutorial takes the second option as an example.